Beth Root

 Herb Forms

-Bulk herb for tea, tincture.
+Bulk herb for tea, tincture, capsule

-Beth root is used for vaginal infections, cramping, menorrhagia, and diarrhea.
+“Beth root is used for vaginal infections, cramping, menorrhagia, and diarrhea.
 It is said to facilitate childbirth and regulate the menses.
 The astringent properties of beth root have made it useful for bleeding from the stomach or lungs and for excessive menstruation.
 Externally it is useful for wounds, sores, and varicose veins and as a douche for leucorrhea.

-Beth Root has a taste of PUNGENT, BITTER and a temperature of WARM.
+Beth Root has a taste of PUNGENT, BITTER and a temperature of WARM.”

 Cautions

-Avoid during pregnancy.
 The rhizome is acrid and can cause irritation of the throat, stomach, and intestines in sensitive individuals, or when used excessively.

 Conditions treated with Beth Root